 - Walking trails: There are several walking trails throughout the park, ranging from easy strolls to more challenging hikes.
 The Andrews Point Track is a must-do, offering stunning coastal views.
 Please read below our details description of the walks.

-- Snorkeling and diving: The waters around Cape Hillsborough are home to a diverse range of marine life, including turtles, coral, and colorful fish, making it an excellent spot for snorkeling and diving.
+- Snorkelling and diving: The waters around Cape Hillsborough are home to a diverse range of marine life, including turtles, coral, and colourful fish, making it an excellent spot for snorkelling and diving.

 - Birdwatching: With over 150 bird species in the area, Cape Hillsborough is a birdwatcher’s paradise.

-- Rockpooling: There are several rock pools along the beach which are great for exploring, with a variety of sea creatures to discover.
+- Rockpooling: Several rock pools along the beach are great for exploring, with a variety of sea creatures to discover.

 - Cultural experiences: Visitors can learn about the local culture and history of the area through guided tours and experiences, including visits to traditional Indigenous sites and storytelling sessions.